aimeos/aimeos-docs/src/providers/service/index.md

 ./<yourext>/lib/custom/src/MShop/Service/Provider/Payment/<classname>.php
 ```

-to be available in your Aimeos installation.
+to be available in your *Aimeos* installation.

-For most service providers, you need some configuration values like for username and password to authenticate against external web services.
+For most service providers you need some configuration values like for username and password to authenticate against external web services.
 You can store arbitrary numbers of key/value pairs in the service items for each provider which can be checked against a given configuration definition to minimize errors.

 !!! warning
     There are two kinds of configuration definitions: For the fields the customer has to fill out in the front-end and for the shop owner in the administration interface!
-Both use the same way and format for their definition, the only difference is by which method they are returned, either by *getConfigFE()* for the front-end or by *getConfigBE()* for the administration interface.
+Both use the same way and format for their definition, the only difference is by which method they are returned, either by `getConfigFE()` for the front-end or by `getConfigBE()` for the administration interface.

 In order to make things as easy as possible, the base service provider class offers some common methods that are often used in provider implementations.